rhit-naviaujp/FOCUS/README.md

 * [2024.12.16] Our code is released!
-Feel free to contact us if you have any questions!
+Feel free to contact us if you have any question!
 * [2024.12.10] Our paper has been accpted by AAAI2025!🔥

 ## 🛠️Getting Started